+Credit performance has been much better than many expected but the outlook for loan growth remains fairly soft Figures 2 and 3 compare the performance of financials, as represented by the MSCI AC World Index Financials, and the wider market.
 The tide began to turn in November 2020, as vaccine developments paved the way for a rotation back into sectors most aligned to the 'economic reopening trade,' like financials.
-The early improvement is captured by Figure 3.
+The early improvement, which felt quite dramatic, is captured by Figure 3.

-On the valuation front, the fact that the global banking industry began 2021 by trading at around a 30% discount to book value, a level not seen since the GFC when the solvency of the entire financial system was in doubt, suggests that the rotation remains at an early stage.
+However, the fact that the global banking industry began 2021 by trading at around a 30% discount to book value (the accounting value of a company's assets minus its liabilities), a level not seen since the global financial crisis when the solvency of the entire financial system was in doubt, suggests that the relative improvement remains at an early stage.

-Positive news in the period since our last note in October is paving the way for a steady resumption of capital distributions.
-The ECB has lifted its ban on dividends, though they must fall within 15% of earnings over the previous two years.
+Positive news in the period since our last note in October is paving the way for a steady resumption of dividend payments and share buybacks.
+The European Central Bank (ECB) has lifted its ban on dividends, though they must fall within 15% of earnings over the previous two years.
 A similar lifting of restrictions was announced in the UK, albeit at a 25% cumulative two-year earnings threshold.

-The bulk of the losses reported by banks in Europe and the US over the pandemic period stemmed from conservative provisions for bad loans.
-With credit performance having been considerably stronger than was widely anticipated, these provisions have been declining substantially.
+The bulk of the losses reported by banks in Europe and the US over the pandemic period stemmed from conservative provisions for bad loans (money notionally set aside to cover possible losses).
+With credit performance having been considerably stronger than was widely anticipated (lower losses than feared), these provisions have been declining substantially.
 In January, it was announced that Citigroup, JPMorgan Chase, and Wells Fargo (the latter two are held by PCFT) had released more than \$5bn in loan reserves.
-As we noted in our last note, if banks' loss provisioning turns out to have been overly pessimistic, banks will have built up substantial excess capital that they could then return to shareholders.
+As we noted in our last note, if banks' loss provisioning turns out to have been overly pessimistic, banks will have built up substantial excess capital that they could then return to shareholders, in the form of dividends and share buybacks.

+Figure 4:

-Figure 4: Delinquency rate on credit cards - US banks
+Delinquency rate on credit cards -